SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 ## VS Code Extensions

 The great thing with VS Code is that you can install plenty of extensions to supercharge your code editor.
-Here are some useful VS Code extension.
+Here are some useful VS Code extensions.

 - [VSCode Great Icons](https://marketplace.visualstudio.com/items?itemName=emmanuelbeziat.vscode-great-icons)
 - [Ruby](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby)